A "decade of dirty money". That’s what an explosive new report is calling British Columbia's years under BC Liberal rule.

 According to Cooper's research, officials from de Jong's office intervened to allow the BC Lottery Corporation to raise casino betting limits to $100,000 in early 2014 — against the recommendations of BC's gaming regulator.

 "Since late 2010, the regulator — GPEB — had warned the Lottery Corp.
 (BCLC) to limit massive cash transactions involving Chinese VIPs at private baccarat tables, documents show.
 But instead, Lottery Corp. managers did the opposite.
 They repeatedly raised baccarat limits, from $5,000 per hand to $100,000.
 And they refused to implement the regulator’s suggested “remedy” of capping VIP buy-ins with $20 bills — the denomination associated most with drug trafficking — to under $10,000." - Sam Cooper, Global TV

 When questioned about his decision by Global TV, Mike de Jong said he didn't recall.

-There's still so much we don't know — and what British Columbians deserve to know.
+After 19 months of BC Liberal delay tactics, there's still so much we don't know — and what British Columbians deserve to know.